 Karma, the word, is also being used to evoke punishment, as used often in phrases as, “Keep calm and let karma do its thing,” or “Karma’s a b***h.”
 In contrary to such misconceptions, karma can be both good and bad.

 So what is it really and why is the word often mistakenly used?
-Let’s take a deeper look.
+Let’s take a deeper look into concept of karma.

 - 1 What is Karma?